Required Forms and Waivers

 Hub Document Templates

-• Use merge fields when the wording needs event-specific details like event name or signing time.
+Keep template titles obvious so event operators know exactly what to attach.
+Use merge fields when signed wording needs event-specific details like event name or signing time.

-• If Legal name is present and left blank, the signer cannot finish the document.
+Legal nameis present and left blank, the signer cannot finish the document. - Previously entered

-• Required structured fields must be completed before the signature is accepted.
+- Required form fields must be completed before the signature is accepted.

 Event Admin Required Forms